Understand

 Competence

-What I can do; capability; mastery; understanding.
+What they can do; capability; mastery; understanding.

 A